WilsonBillkia/bane/README.md

 # bane

-## Automated Build and Hardening Guide For a Chainlink Node
+## Automated Build for a Hardened Chainlink Node
 A basic Ansible playbook for rapid deployment of a US DOD security hardened Chainlink node.

 Version One...